tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-encrypted-ns.md

 Key field.

 URI Template:
-: The URI Template for the Authoritative DoH Server, as defined in {{!RFC8484}}.
+: The URI Template for the Designated DoH Server, as defined in {{!RFC8484}}.
 This is a string encoded as UTF-8 characters.

 Public Key: